-come here tonight with a disto be able to report this week can workers, students, Negroes passionate view of the evidence against Sobell.
-By nature, I am ceiving the Militant each week Sell more Militant subs.
-I would late not only the speakers, but since the beginning of our sub like to cite the experience of one of our sub-getters to indicate the Carthy period is coming to an satisfying response to our campaign.
-Comrade Dorothy Breitman the spirit that animated the from Detroit writes that the group there decided to try a new neighborhood.
-"It is a neighborhood of workers living in homes or flats," she says.
-"We got Negro students.
-There is an upseven subs there in a little more surge not just of Negroes.
-Bethan an hour's work apiece.
-We cause their conditions are the were elated at the response.
-No most severe, it is only natural Workers candidate for governor hostility, and even where people didn't take the subs they were friendly and responsive to our ideas This no doubt explains, in large measure, why Detroit has now forged into second place close behind the pace-setters in New York.
+come here tonight with a dis to be able to report this week can workers, students, Negroes passionate view of the evidence against Sobell.
+By nature, I am groups.
+The answer is simple: a partisan.
+I want to congratu-Sell more Militant subs.
+I would late not only the speakers, but like to cite the experience of one this audience.
+It's a sign the Mc- Club, 11⁄2 miles east of Plentyof our sub-getters to indicate the Carthy period is coming to an satisfying response to our camend.
+Comrade Dorothy Breitman from Detroit writes that the group there decided to try a new neighborhood.
+"It is a neighbordeath.'
+We're getting more of to John Boulds, P.O.
+Box 55, hood of workers living in homes or flats," she says.
+"We got that spirit from those southern Plentywood, Mont. seven subs there in a little more than an hour's work apiece.
+We were elated at the response.
+No nostility, and even where people didn't take the subs they were friendly and responsive to our deas.
+This no doubt explains, in large measure, why Detroit has now forged into second place close behind the pace-setters in New York.
 The standing as of this date is New York first with 194 new and 23 renewals; Detroit next with 109 and 14; then Los Angeles, 89 and 29; Chicago, 46 and 13; Milwaukee, 43 and 5.
-Modern Alibi Hiram Schoonfeld, Passaic County, N. J., prison warden, was fired for assigning four prisoners to install a picket fence at his home.
-He said he did it only to provide "occupa-Our problem is how to get the tional therapy" for the inmates.
-It's Special During Election To help win a wider audience for the truth about such big issues as independent political action, the struggle for Negro equality, the freedom fight of countries like Cuba, the growing movement for a world of peace and abundance, we're making a special subscription offer during the election campaign.
+To help win a wider audience for the truth about such big issues as independent political action, the struggle for Negro equality, the freedom fight of countries like Cuba, the growing movement for a world of peace and abundance, we're making a special subscription offer during the election campaign.
 A full 26 weeks for only 50 cents!
 We hope you'll continue to subscribe to America's fighting socialist newspaper after you've read it for 26 weeks, but there's no obligation.
-The Militant 116 University Place New York 3, N. Y.
+The Militant 116 University Place New York 3, N.Y.